bauglir/graduation-presentation/computer-aided-algorithm-design/01-design-example.md

 # Algorithm Design

-* Block processing algorithms with tunable parameters
+* Audio processing algorithms with tunable parameters

 * Noise reduction algorithm aimed at improving intelligibility of speech in noise